 Exploring the boundaries of physical space and floating structures

-Multidisciplinary artist and composer Thom Kubli will collaborate with Jerome B. Wiesner Professor of Media Arts and Sciences Hiroshi Ishii and members of the Tangible Media Group at the MIT Media Lab to develop a 3D printer capable of creating ultra-light hollow shapes filled with helium.
+Multidisciplinary artist and composer Thom Kubli is collaborating with Jerome B. Wiesner Professor of Media Arts and Sciences Hiroshi Ishii and members of the Tangible Media Group at the MIT Media Lab to develop a 3D printer capable of creating ultra-light hollow shapes filled with helium.
 The sculptures released from the machine ascend to the upper realm of space, where they are caught in a thermal stream and eventually float in an orbital movement.

 Kubli envisions the sculptures as artistic references to other objects that have had cultural impact in the pantheon of modernity, such as spacecraft and smartphones.
 The sculptures will circulate for an unlimited period of time in zero gravity, as a new form of space debris that evokes the encyclopedic collections of objects found in Wunderkammer, the cabinets of curiosities of the European Renaissance.